As much as I love my morning oats, some days I feel the need to change it up. My back-up grain of choice?

 ‘What?’ you say.
 ‘Never heard of it.’

-Teff is an ancient grain, native to North Africa and related to amaranth.
+Teff is an ancient grain, native to Ethiopia and related to amaranth.
 The word ‘teff’ means ‘lost’; presumably due to its extremely small size.
 Nearly impossible to pick up grain by grain if you spill it on the floor (ask me how I know…).

 Teff has a texture similar to poppy seeds and a nutty, grainy taste.
 It cooks in just 5 minutes (great if you don’t have much time to prepare breakfast) and can be added to home baked recipes (pancakes, muffins, cookies, protein bars) for a little extra nutritional punch.